 Take care of the larger amounts when you have the extra cash.

 Print off the challenge and then work the plan according to your extra cash for that week.
-For instance, you come into some $103 in extra cash in February.
+For instance, if you come into an extra $103 in cash in February.
 Go ahead and put that in savings and cross off the $51 and $52 amount on the challenge.
 Save the smaller amounts for the months when you know that money is going to be tight.

 Work the plan in reverse.